GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
+> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
+It is so hard.
 >
-> ~ *John von Neumann*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts